DOES ATTACHMENT MATTER MUCH?

-One of the primary reasons I started Brain Insights® is to create an understanding of the impact loving interaction has on the developing brain.
-My intent is to help develop a greater awareness of the need for and positive effects of attachment.
+One of the primary reasons I started, Brain Insights was to create a clear understanding of the impact loving interaction has on the developing brain.
+The goal is to help develop a greater awareness of the need for and the positive effects of attachment.

 Secure attachment is the foundation for emotional development and the ability to form healthy relationships with others.
 This also then leads to a child’s ability to regulate emotions effectively, to be able to delay gratification, to problem solve, and to have empathy for others.
 This all then contributes to the development of a positive self perception.
 So, higher functioning areas of the brain begin developing in the most healthy ways through caring and responsive early relationships.